knative-extensions/reconciler-test/README.md

 We have developed a lightweight testing framework to compose and share Kubernetes cluster based tests for Knative.
-These tests are intended to be venderable by other downstream components, which is useful for Conformance tests and blackbox e2e testing for behaviors.
+These tests are intended to be venderable by other downstream components, which is useful for Conformance tests and e2e testing for behaviors.

 The testing framework is broken into two main components: Features: the small composable steps intended to validate a function or feature, and the Test
-Environment: which is highly dependent on the cluster, the config that was passed.
+Environment: which is highly dependent on the cluster, and the config that was passed.
 The two components are intended to be fairly independent.

 A feature is a contained test with phases.
 A feature could be anything from a